ethereum/EIPs/EIPS/eip-wallet_get_address_book.md

 ## Simple Summary

-We propose a new JSON-RPC call for retrieving a selection of items from a wallet's address book, with the user's permission.
+This is a proposal for a new JSON-RPC call for retrieving a selection of items from a wallet's address book, with the user's permission.

 ## Abstract